maestro-server/webdocs/docs/userguide/users/accessauth.rst

 - You can create teams to share the same access to multiple users, and under the hood the user assume the team identity and then the team can access that record.

-The ACL modal can be found on any resources suah as servers, applications, graphs, reports and more.
+The ACL modal can be found on any resources such as servers, applications, graphs, reports and more.

 .. image:: ../../_static/screen/acl.png
    :alt: Maestro Server - Acl view